sa2c/python-oop-novice/_episodes/01-introduction.md

 > ## Class vs Type
 >
 > Note that in Object Oriented literature, you'll find a subtle
 > distinction between `class` and `type`.
-But, since the Python
+But, since in Python
-> implementation does not distinguish, we use these terms
+> we can't have one without the other, we will use these terms
 > interchangably.
 {: .callout}